 This Paleo Honey Mustard Chicken with Turmeric dish makes crispy chicken with a creamy, spicy honey-mustard sauce.
-It’s baked to perfection in the oven.
+It's an easy one-pan chicken dish, baked to perfection in the oven.

 Crispy on the outside, tender and juicy inside, this Honey Mustard Chicken with Turmeric is blanketed with a creamy-dreamy, sweet 'n spicy honey-mustard sauce.
 I swear I could eat this every day.
 (Well, maybe every other day, so I could have my Easy Baked Lemon Chicken on alternate days).